Acacia pentadenia

 Acacia pentadenia, commonly known as karri wattle, is a shrub or tree of the genus Acacia and the subgenus Pulchellae.

 Description

 The slender willowy shrub or tree typically grows to a height of 2 to 5 m.
 The slender erect habit forms a dense crown of evergreen foliage.
 The branchlets are normally glabrous and ribbed.
 The feather like phyllodes are large made up of two to five pairs of pinnae with the larger being 25 to 80 mm in length.
 The pinnae are made from 12 to 30 pairs of glabrous green pinnules that are only 3 to 6 mm long and 1 to 2.5 mm wide.
 It blooms from July to December and produces cream-yellow flowers.
 The flowers are supported in inflorescences that normally contain 15 to 25 flowers.
 It will later form seed pods that are around 60 mm long and 3 to 4 mm containing oblong seeds.
-The plants are sometimes known as cat bush from there offensive odour.
+The plants are sometimes known as cat bush from their offensive odour.